Mars0827/isValidNumber/README.md

 # isValidNumber
-This is just a simple application of DFA to check whether a given string is a valid number or not.
-The problem can be found on LeetCode named "Valid Number".
+This project implements a Deterministic Finite Automaton (DFA) to check whether a given string is a valid number or not.
+The problem can be found on LeetCode under the name "Valid Number."
+Difficulty : Hard

 ## FSM Overview
 - **q0**: Start state.